 - Clones taken from flowering plants root quickly but require several weeks to revert to vegetative growth.
-These clones can flower prematurely and be more prone to pest and disease.
+These clones can flower prematurely and be more prone to pests and diseases.

 - Clones from lower branches of the mother plant root the easiest because they contain more of the proper hormones.

-Grow the new clones with any G8LED Veg/Flower grow light for 18 hours per day.
-The G8-240 Watt and G8-450 Watt lights are excellent for propagating clones.
-The lights can be as close at 12-18 inches from the top of the cloned tips.
+Grow the new clones with any G8LED C-Series grow light for 18 hours per day.
+The C2 & C3 lights are excellent for propagating clones.
+The lights can be as close as 12-18 inches from the top of the cloned tips.